andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 ## Relationship with government

-*Q4.10*: How would you characterize your organization's relationship with the government of `country_name`? *Please note all survey responses will be kept strictly confidential*.
+*Q4.11*: How would you characterize your organization's relationship with the government of `target_country`? *Please note all survey responses will be kept strictly confidential*.

 :   Single answer